nikiimisal/3-tier_Architecture_Related/RDS.md

 • If AWS tries to use a subnet from the web tier, it can pose security risks.

 • Therefore, it's best to create a dedicated subnet group for the RDS database.
+>>If you create a DB subnet group using default settings or by selecting any available subnets, RDS may choose subnets from unsuitable tiers—such as those used by web servers—which poses security risks.
+Therefore, you should explicitly create a dedicated subnet group containing only private subnets designated for your database

 9. Create Subnet Group for RDS